MengyangPu/EDTER/README.md

 | 70k	   |0.819 |0.835 |0.869 |0.838 |0.854 |0.890 |
 | 80k	   |0.819 |0.834 |0.868 |0.838 |0.854 |0.890 |

-**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [BaiDuNetdisk](https://pan.baidu.com/s/15CIuL2r0fZckSifgNFanBw?pwd=iwwv).**
+**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1tN9OK29SA6CgRs7jyc1ImicTxsqgDQf7?usp=sharing) or [BaiDuNetdisk](https://pan.baidu.com/s/15CIuL2r0fZckSifgNFanBw?pwd=iwwv).**

 ### 4.5 The results of EDTER-VOC-Stage II on BSDS500
 The **original results** reported in the [paper](https://arxiv.org/abs/2203.08566) (Table 3, EDTER-VOC) are as: